SolarReviews scoring system to rank the best solar panel manufacturers

 The rankings are designed to provide homeowners insight into the likely quality and performance of solar panels over their full life.
 The term 'full life' is key here, as solar panels are a long-term investment with a warrantied life of between 25 to 30 years.

-Why was an expert scoring system needed for solar panel manufacturers?
+Why was an expert rating system needed for solar panel manufacturers?

 After running a reviews website for the solar industry for many years, it was clear to our editorial committee that consumer reviews alone were not enough to offer sensible advice to consumers about their choice of solar panel brand.
 An expert rating system was needed to judge criteria not visible to consumers.